Our Tests

 • Produces quantitative microbial gene expression data that are clustered into KEGG orthologies (KOs).
 This is very different from metagenomic functional outputs, which can only tell you about the functional potential.
 The GI test measures the actual microbial functions.
 A typical gut microbiome has >1 million genes, but only 50,000 are expressed at a level of 1 part per million or above.

-• A peer-reviewed article on this test is at
+• A peer-reviewed article on this test is available for reference

 GI test data provided by VLS to the grantee: